b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-The above may not look very useful right now, but is actually a nice way for
+The above may not look very useful right now (after all we need to type
+`true`/`false` for every index there is), but once we add a bit more syntax it
-data filtering (as we will see in @sec:assoc_pred_corr_pitfalls).
+becomes a nice way for data filtering (as we will see in
+@sec:assoc_pred_corr_pitfalls).

-One last remark, You can change the elements that are in a vector like this.
+One last remark, You can change the elements that are in a vector, e.g. like
+this:

 ```jl
 s = """